long9657/Nvchad-Config/README.md

 - The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.
 - So you just import its modules , like `require "nvchad.options" , require "nvchad.mappings"`
 - So you can delete the .git from this repo ( when you clone it locally ) or fork it :)
-- These files will be cloned to %localappdata%\nvim
+- Run command git clone https://github.com/long9657/Nvim-Config.git "${env:LOCALAPPDATA}\nvim" to get the config
 # Credits
 long9657